aftswift/awesome-publish/README.md

 # Awesome Publish [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 [Publish](https://github.com/JohnSundell/Publish) is growing in popularity as a swiftly written static site generator.
-Our team needed help learning Publish...
+Our team needed help learning Publish.
 Moral of the story, lists were made.

 - Plugins that easily integrate with Publish;
 - Tutorials, videos and education materials;